-Publication of SONIA and SOFR in their current form began in April 2018 and they therefore have a limited history.
-The future performance of SONIA and SOFR may therefore be difficult to predict based on the limited historical performance.
-The level of such rates during the term of the Notes may bear little or no relation to the historical level of SONIA or SOFR.
-Prior observed patterns, if any, in the behaviour of market variables and their relation to SONIA and SOFR such as correlations, may change in the future.

-Furthermore, interest on Notes which reference a backwards-looking risk-free rate is only capable of being determined at the end of the relevant Reference Period and immediately prior to the relevant Interest Payment Date.
-It may be difficult for Noteholders to estimate reliably the amount of interest which will be payable on such Notes, and some investors may be unable or unwilling to trade such Notes without changes to their IT systems, both of which factors could adversely impact the liquidity of such Notes.
-Further, in contrast to Notes linked to interbank offered rates, if the Notes referencing to a backwards-looking risk-free rate become due and payable as a result of an Event of Default under Condition 13 (Events of Default), or are otherwise redeemed early on a date which is not an Interest Payment Date, the final Interest Rate payable in respect of such Notes shall be determined by reference to a shortened period ending immediately prior to the date on which the Notes become due and payable.
+Risk-free rates offered as alternatives to interbank offered rates also have a limited history.
+For that reason, future performance of such rates may be difficult to predict based on their limited historical performance.
+The level of such rates during the term of the Notes may bear little or no relation to historical levels.
+Prior observed patterns, if any, in the behaviour of market variables and their relation to such rates such as correlations, may change in the future.
+Investors should not rely on historical performance data as an indicator of the future performance of such risk-free rates nor should they rely on any hypothetical data.
+Furthermore, interest on Notes which reference a backwards-looking risk-free rate is only capable of being determined immediately prior to the relevant Interest Payment Date.
+It may be difficult for investors in Notes which reference such risk-free rates reliably to estimate the amount of interest which will be payable on such Notes, and some investors may be unable or unwilling to trade such Notes without changes to their IT systems, both of which could adversely impact the liquidity of such Notes.
+Further, in contrast to Notes linked to interbank offered rates, if Notes referencing backwards-looking rates become due and payable as a result of an Event of Default under Condition 12 (Events of Default), or are otherwise redeemed early on a date which is not an Interest Payment Date, the final Rate of Interest Rate payable in respect of such Notes shall be determined by reference to a shortened period ending immediately prior to the date on which the Notes become due and payable or are scheduled for redemption.